Market Structure and Pricing in Food Markets

 dates and locations of all Costco warehouse clubs, we classify incumbent retailers’ strategic responses (e.g., pricing, assortment) by the storability of product categories, controlling for any persistent systematic differences across retailer-product combinations.
 We find that retailers are substantially affected by increased competition from wholesale club entries and increase their adoption of the high-low pricing strategy in response.
 In addition, incumbent retailers’ strategic responses differ significantly across storability levels: they are more likely to increase prices and reduce assortments for highly storable products and decrease prices and increase assortments for less storable products.
 We extend our analysis by exploiting the spatial variations in our data and analyzing divergent market effects across geographical areas.
 We find significant geospatial differences in these strategic responses.

-Spatial Competition and Pricing in Agricultural Procurement Markets: Evidence from the Corn Market in Indiana
+Spatial Differentiation and Market Power in Input Procurement: Evidence from a Structural Model of the Corn Market

 Food Waste, Food Banks, and Damaged Goods